 Accuracy is not attainable without consistency.
 Using the consistent definitions of terms gets the accurate analysis you need.
 Well-defined terminology will even make the bias you may have introduced consistently.
 Therefore, proportions will remain intact.
 If, on the other hand, everyone on the team is doing their own thing, the data collected will be random.
 Random date = garbage.
 Remember, “Garbage in; garbage out.”
 You will never discover trends or consumer insights without established disciplined definitions.

-Consistency is achieved by using standardized definitions across all key event marketing recap metrics.
+Achieve con by using standardized definitions across all key event marketing recap metrics.
 We typically see the most inconsistency in capturing and measuring experiential marketing Impressions, Interactions, and Immersions.

 can i buy gabapentin in mexico Experiential Marketing Impressions